MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 - **Indexing delays** - Sometimes, it takes a while for the data to be indexed and displayed in search results.
 It can vary based on the volume of data and the complexity of the data source.
 - **All vertical setting** - Make sure that **include results in All vertical** is enabled.
 This setting should be enabled by default for prebuilt Copilot connectors.
 For custom connectors, the setting must be enabled.
 - **Permissions issues** - Make sure that the correct permissions are set for the data source.
-If the permissions are not configured correctly, the data might not be accessible for indexing.
+If the permissions aren't configured correctly, the data might not be accessible for indexing.
 - **Configuration errors** - Double-check the configuration settings of the Copilot connector.
 Any misconfiguration can lead to issues with data indexing and search results.
 - **Staged rollout** - If you're using a [staged rollout](/microsoftsearch/staged-rollout-for-graph-connectors), validate which users are in the staged rollout.
 - **Supported file types and sizes** - Verify that the file types and sizes are supported by the connector.
 Unsupported file types or sizes might not be indexed.